rscohen2/2025Spr_PiratesandMines/README.md

 For a version of the puzzle with increased difficulty, you must also consider diagonals, rather than just the orthogonal direction clues.

 # How to play
-Clone the repo and run the "app.py" script.
-Click one of the two links in the output to open the UI for the puzzle in your browser.
+To play the game, first using Python to run the app.py file.
+Then paste the url http://127.0.0.1:5001 into your browser and open this web.
+The puzzle game will be showed on your screen.
+ENJOY!

 # Python Scripts in the Repo